 When a woman thinks that her labor may be beginning or if she is sure that she has begun labor the midwives like to receive a heads-up.
 This can be in the form of a phone call or text message, if nothing is needed immediately.
 Usually, there are a series of communications that go on between the midwives and the mother to determine her needs.
 In the case of a home birth, the midwives will attend to the mother and arrive at her home when the mother is ready.
 If a birth is planned for the birth center, the midwife will meet the family at the birth center.
 In some cases this may be for reassurance, an exam, early support, or for some suggestions for rest and relaxation.
 Once in the birth place, it is the job of the midwives to monitor, assess, and maintain the well-being of the baby and the mother.
 Vital signs, possible vaginal exams, and fetal heart rate monitoring are all part of this job.
 It is the mother’s job to keep her-self strong by eating and drinking regularly.
 Once the baby is born, the midwives help to facilitate bonding by encouraging the mother and baby time to meet one another without interruption.
 In most cases, during this time, the placenta is delivered and an exam will be performed to determine if the mother needs to be sutured; if so, the midwives suture while the mother continues bonding with her baby, if she chooses.
 The midwives perform a complete head to toe newborn exam on the baby including weighing the baby, make sure the mother has emptied her bladder, eaten, and that the baby has nursed well.
 The midwives then leave the family tucked in bed after a home birth, or at about 4-6 hours after a birth at the birth center, the family will head home in their own car.

 During the first 24 hours, unless there is a medical reason to come back sooner, the midwives call the mother to check in with how things are going.
-They go through a list of questions that include how well the baby is nursing, peeing, pooping, and sleeping.
-They ask how the mother is feeling, coping, peeing and pooping, eating and drinking, and resting.
-It’s important to assess if either the mother or the baby are developing any signs of infection including fever, chills, abnormal aches and pains etc. The midwives will return on day two and ask the same questions, as well as examine the mother and baby, check the baby’s weight, check the family’s needs, answer questions, and assist with nursing.
+They go through a list of questions that include how well the baby is nursing, urinating, having bowel movements, and sleeping.
+They ask how the mother is feeling, coping, going to the bathroom, eating and drinking, and resting.
+It’s important to assess if either the mother or the baby are developing any signs of infection including fever, chills, abnormal aches and pains etc. The midwives will return on day two and ask the same questions, as well as perform the newborn screen test if desired, examine the mother and baby, check the baby’s weight, check the family’s needs, answer questions, and assist with nursing.
 The next home visit will be between five and seven days.
-At this visit, it is typical to do the newborn screen, weigh the baby, go through the list of common questions, examine mother and baby, and assist with nursing.
+At this visit, it is typical to weigh the baby, go through the list of common questions, examine mother and baby, and assist with nursing.
 It is common for the first inklings of nursing issues to come up around this time, as most women’s full milk supply is in at this point.
-As Certified Breastfeeding Specialists, Sarah and Darynée are able to offer caring and evidence based support for lactation.
-The following visit is a two week home visit checking all of the above mentioned items as well as ensuring the family is transitioning well.
-Postpartum office visits resume between four and six weeks and are considered well-baby/well-mama visits.
-A final postpartum visit will be between eight and twelve weeks.
+As trained midwives, Darynée and Donna are able to offer caring and evidence based support for lactation.
+The following visit is a two week office visit checking all of the above mentioned items as well as ensuring the family is transitioning well.
+A final postpartum visit will be between six and eight weeks.
 Family planning, current family dynamics, and well-woman care are discussed at this final visit.
 The midwives’ priority is to ensure the mother feels good about her circumstances and feels like she has enough support to care for herself and her family.

 Labor Doula Services

-The Birth Roots practice includes doulas who are also student midwives – Gabriela Reza, Jhoanna Galvez, Alicia Hubbell and Bianca Tema Quiñonez.
+The Birth Roots practice includes doulas who are also student midwives.
 As doulas, we accompany women in labor to help ensure a safe and satisfying birth experience.
 We draw upon our knowledge and experience to provide emotional support, physical comfort and communication with your health care provider to ensure you have the information needed to make informed decisions in labor.
 Doulas can provide reassurance and perspective to you and your partner, make suggestions for labor progress, and help with relaxation, massage, positioning and other techniques for comfort.